 A ANT 335 Introduction to Archaeological Field Techniques (3)

 Introduction to data gathering techniques used by archaeologists in the field.
 Taught prior to A ANT 338 as basic training for students concentrating in archaeology.
+May be repeated for credit.
 Prerequisite(s): A ANT 104 or permission of instructor.

 A ANT 336 (= A ARH 310 & A CLA 310) Art and Archaeology of Cyprus I (3)

 An examination or the material culture (art, archaeology, and architecture), settlement patterns and changing environmental setting of successive cultures of the east Mediterranean island of Cyprus from the first human occupation to the Roman period (10,000 BCE to 50 BCE) The island’s role as a major point of contact between Near Eastern and Western Mediterranean civilizations will be emphasized.
 Only one version of A ANT 336 can be taken for credit.

 A ANT 337 (= A ARH 311 & A CLA 311) Art and Archaeology of Cyprus II (3) An examination of the material culture (art, archaeology, and architecture) and history of the island of Cyprus from the Roman period through its recently won independence in 1960 and up to the present.
 Byzantine church painting, Gothic ecclesiastical and military architecture, the Venetian preparations for an Ottoman invasion emphasize the significance of this Christian enclave in the Moslem east under Latin, Venetian, Ottoman, and British colonial rule.
 Finally, the strategic importance of Cyprus during the Cold War still continues to affect its history.
 Only one version of A ANT 337 can be taken for credit.